AbhinavOmprakash/luna/README.md

 # About

-luna is a Domain specific language (DSL) that is readable and translates into a Regex.Pattern. luna is still in Beta but don't let this discourage you from using it, it has a good test suite and bug reports are key to improving it.
+luna is a Domain specific language (DSL) that is readable and translates into a `Regex.Pattern` object. luna is still in Beta but don't let this discourage you from using it, it has a good test suite and bug reports are key to improving it.

 # Why?